MichaelAZimmerman/MichaelAZimmerman/README.md

 ### Hi. 👋 I'm a junior developer with a background in print-making and playing music.
-I've recently started working with React, and I'm excited to push my abilities and learn more in coding.
+I've recently started working with React, and I'm excited to push my abilities to learn more in coding.

 <!--
 **MichaelAZimmerman/MichaelAZimmerman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.